PAIR-code/lit/documentation/frontend_development.md

 You can use the `--data_dir` flag (see [`server_flags.py`](../lit_nlp/server_flags.py) to save the predictions cache to disk, and automatically reload it on a subsequent run.
-In conjunction with `--warm_start`, you can use this to avoid re-running inference during development - though if you modify the model at all, you should be sure to remove any stale cache files.
+In conjunction with `--lit_warm_start`, you can use this to avoid re-running inference during development - though if you modify the model at all, you should be sure to remove any stale cache files.

 ## Custom Client / Modules